BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >**Blueprint**: Defines the **structure of a mod's configuration for MCM** to use (with a `MCM_blueprint.json` file); written by you.
 >**MCM Schema**: Dictates the **structure of the blueprint**; is the 'metaschema'; defined by MCM.
 {.is-info}

+Additionally, MCM follows [semantic versioning](https://semver.org/spec/v2.0.0-rc.2.html).
+MAJOR updates would probably mean introducing breaking changes to blueprints.
+I currently don't have any MAJOR updates in mind at all.

 ## Integrating MCM into your mod